First conflict of the Goguryeo–Tang War: Course

 On 18 July, the Tang army arrived outside Ansi Fortress.
 Emperor Taizong was alerted to a large relief army, consisting of Koreans and Malgal, and totaling 150,000 troops.
 He sent General Li Shiji with 15,000 troops to lure the Goguryeo forces, while another Tang force commanded by Zhangsun Wuji and other generals would secretly flank the enemy troops from behind.
 On 20 July, the two sides descended into battle and the Tang army came out victorious.
 Most of the Goguryeo troops dispersed after their defeat.
 The remaining Goguryeo troops fled to a nearby hill, but surrendered the very next day after a Tang encirclement.
 The Tang forces took 36,800 troops captive.
 Of these prisoners, the Tang forces sent 3500 officers and chieftains to China, executed 3300 Mohe troops, and eventually released the rest of the ordinary Goguryeo soldiers.

-Despite the victory, the Tang army could not breach the Ansi Fortress, which was defended by the forces of Yang Manchun.
+Despite the victory, the Tang army could not breach the Ansi Fortress, which was defended by the forces of Yang Manch'un.
 Tang troops attacked the fortress as many as six or seven times per day, but the defenders repulsed them each time.
 As days and weeks passed, Emperor Taizong several times considered abandoning the siege of Ansi to advance deeper into Goguryeo, but Ansi was deemed to pose too great of a threat to abandon during the expedition.
 Eventually, Tang staked everything on the construction of a huge mound, but it was captured and successfully held by the defenders despite three days of frantic assaults by Tang troops.

 Goguryeo forces managed to hold the fort for months.
-Exacerbated by worsened conditions for the Tang army due to cold weather (and winter approaching) and diminishing provisions, Emperor Taizong was compelled to order a withdrawal from Goguryeo on 13 October, but left behind an extravagant gift for the commander of Ansi Fortress.
-Tang Taizong's retreat was difficult and many of his soldiers died.
+In addition, because the battle was fought in the Liaodong province, winter approached as early as October.
+Exacerbated by worsened conditions for the Tang army due to the weather getting considerably colder with winter approaching and diminishing provisions, Emperor Taizong was compelled to order a withdrawal from Goguryeo on 13 October, but left behind an extravagant gift for the commander of Ansi Fortress.
+Tang Taizong's retreat was difficult and many of his soldiers died as they were hit by a snowstorm.
 Taizong himself tended to the injuries of the Turkic generals Qibi Heli and Ashina Simo, who were both wounded during the campaign against Goguryeo.